 The Act requires businesses to be transparent about what is happening within their business, therefore if the business has taken no steps to ensure slavery and human trafficking is not taking place, they must still publish a statement stating this to be the case.

 Failure to comply with the production of a Modern Slavery statement for a particular financial year could mean an injunction through the High Court (or In Scotland, court proceedings for specific performance of a statutory duty under Section 45 of the Court of Sessions Act 1998) requiring the organisation to comply.
 Failure to comply with the injunction is a contempt of a court order which is punishable by an unlimited fine.
-In practice, failure to comply with the provision will mean the organisation has not produced a statement or published it on its website in the relevant financial year.
+In practice, failure to comply with the provision will mean the organisation has not produced a statement or published it on their website in the relevant financial year.

 Where there is no requirement to produce a statement, organisations are encouraged to voluntarily produce a slavery and human trafficking statement, especially where they are contracting with organisations above the threshold.
 We, as a small provider may be asked to provide such a statement to commissioners of services, suppliers etc on our approach to Modern Slavery and find it helpful to have such a statement, hence this policy.